cosmicanant/recursive-diff/README.md

 ## ChangeLog
 **0.1.1** - Added support of **null** value for any key in a object.

 **0.1.2** - Added support of an Optional  **callBack** function in applyDiff method and improving tests.
 Please check the sample code to know how to use callback.
-Contribution by: Isabella Cerbino ( https://github.com/IsabellaCerbino )
+Thanks to Isabella Cerbino's contribution ( https://github.com/IsabellaCerbino ) .

 ##Using recursive diff library in Node: